| | | | | |

 Instructions

-2. In a blender or food processor, combine your coconut milk, peppermint extract, mint leaves, and maple syrup.
-If you want a greener looking ice cream, add in the fresh baby spinach.
+3. In a blender or food processor, combine your coconut milk, peppermint extract, mint leaves, and maple syrup.
+If you want a greener-looking ice cream, add in the fresh baby spinach.
 Blend until the leaves are well combined and your mixture is smooth.

-4. Add chips to ice cream mixture.
-If using an ice cream maker: pour mixture into ice cream maker and follow the directions for your machine.
+5. Add chips to the ice cream mixture.
+If using an ice cream maker: pour the mixture into the ice cream maker and follow the directions for your machine.
 Serve when ready.

 Did you make this recipe?